rafaelrojasmiliani/dokg-creation-example/readme.md

+# Problem

+This repo is test bed for solving the following problem

+Given a ROS project, with several package.
+It is required to generate the binary deb pacakges of a given subset of packages.

+The motiviation is to avoid share important code.

 In this quick tutorial I want to show you how to generate a deb package from scratch that will install a binary executable in the target system.